singh-man/books/crackingTheCoding/16_moderate.md

 ---

 At first glance, this problem seems really straightforward.
 We're just checking a tic-tac-toe board; how hard could it be?
-It turns out that the problem is a bit more complex, and there is no single"perfect"answer.
+It turns out that the problem is a bit more complex, and there is no single "perfect" answer.
 The optimal solution depends on your preferences.

 There are a few major design decisions to consider: